carolynduangprom/carolynduangprom.github.io/index.md

 Before starting my professional career, I was an avid traveler, taking time off to work and backpack in Africa, Europe, and Asia.
 I actively sought out adventures, including cycling through Africa, working on a collective farm, and living for an extended period in a village in Thailand.

 As a remote learner in the 1990s, I studied while traveling, completing assignments along the way, and writing exams at my embassies abroad.
-Continuing my passion for the opportunities and possibilities of life online, I've spent 2020 assisting my home-schooled son prepare for his Cambridge GCSEs, which has included computer science, and the basics of Python coding.

 ## Skills Summary